Clough314/code-samples/README.md

 These are all small personal or class projects.

+`unl-course-planner` is a group project for a software engineering course.
+It ran on a LAMP stack and implemented a UI for organizing a four year course plan.
+We used Selenium to scrape course data off of UNL's catalog and partially automate DB population.

 `card.py` defines a class used to interface with a hardware card.
 The class implements echo validation to ensure that commands are recieved on the card's end of the serial connection.

 `chort.py` is a short script to generate printable chore charts from predefined lists / repetition intervals.
 A library is used for astronomical calculations.